raul-dunca/acsc_2025_quals/rev/rewire.md

 print("Flag:", "".join(map(chr, decrypted_bytes)))
 ```

-A trick done by the author is that they saved a string after the hex encoded flag, and that string is also part of the flag, since the things are stored in continues memory and the `for` exceeds the hex string value.
-You can see it in my code that's why I do have the `last_part` code.
+A trick done by the author is that they saved a string after the hex encoded flag, and that string is also part of the flag, since the things are stored in continues memory and in code the `for` exceeds the hex string length.
+You can see it in my code, that's why I have the `last_part` code.

 `dach2025{d4mn_@r3_y0u_a_r1pperd0c_or_wh4t!?_67fea21e}`